jprchlik/sigmoid_selector/README.md

 sigmiod selection of the line core and the bounding box.
 I then divide the total counts by the sum of the masked bounding box.
 After summation and normalization,
-I find define the peak value in the rotated y direction of the sigmiod profile.
+I find define the peak value (stored as hght) in the rotated y direction of the sigmiod profile.
 Then I break the 1D sigmoid profile into two halves.
 I then find the value closest to the half maximum for each half.
 If a half contains more than 1 value close to the half maximum I use the mean of the values to set the width.